 The Ortler Skiarena is a ski carousel including 15 skiing areas and 400 km of ski slopes, accessible with one single ski pass

 13 skiing areas in the western part of South Tyrol, in addition one in Nauders in North Tyrol, and another one in the Swiss Val Müstair, near the South Tyrolean border, form the Ortler Skiarena.
-This ski carousel has been named after the highest peak of South Tyrol, the 3,905 m high Ortles.
+This ski carousel has been named after Mt.
+Ortles in the Ortles Alps with its almost 4,000 metres.

 There is something for every taste: small family skiing areas with large slopes, ski centres, snow parks and children's clubs.
 The skiing areas are located between 1,000 and 3,250 m a.s.l. and comprise two glaciers: the Val Senales Glacier with its Alpin Arena Senales and the Solda Skiing Area in the Stelvio National Park (in the picture), offering perfect conditions for skiers and snowboarders from autumn to late spring.

 The Ortler Skiarena also includes the skiing areas Merano 2000, Plan Val Passiria, Monte San Vigilio and Schwemmalm Ultimo in Merano and surroundings, Mt.
 Corno del Renon and Reinswald near Bolzano, Monte Cavallo and Ladurns in the Upper Valle Isarco, and Belpiano-Malga San Valentino, Trafoi and Watles in the Val Venosta.
 Minschuns can be found close to the Romanesque Müstair Monastery in Switzerland, and Nauders on the North Tyrolean side of the Resia Pass.